pattern

 evasione, fuga

-Ex: The employee 's constant excuses evasions made it clear that he was trying to avoid taking on additional work .Le scuse costanti e le **evasioni** del dipendente hanno reso chiaro che stava cercando di evitare di assumere ulteriore lavoro.
+Ex: The employee 's constant excuses and evasions made it clear that he was trying to avoid taking on additional work .Le scuse costanti e le **evasioni** del dipendente hanno reso chiaro che stava cercando di evitare di assumere ulteriore lavoro.

 daily words